elisahub/bd-spark-bus-data/README.md

 # General

-A basic spark standalone cluster which analyizes bus data and stores the results in a postgreSQL Database.
-HDFS is not used in this example instead the files are just stored on the local filesystem.
+A basic spark standalone cluster which analyizes bus stop data from the MTA in NYC and stores the results in a postgreSQL Database.
+HDFS is not used in this example instead the files are just stored on the local filesystem on every node in the cluster.

 # Installation instructions